consulting & piano inspections

 Why should I have the piano tuned as part of the inspection?
 If I buy the piano, won’t it just go out of tune when it is moved?

-- The piano’s tuning pins are held in a laminated hardwood rock maple block called a pinblock.
+- The piano’s tuning pins are held in a laminated hardwood block called a pinblock.
 One of several critical ingredients to a piano’s tuning stability is that the tuning pins have enough torque.
-As wood ages, the tuning pin holes in the pinblock tend to slightly enlarge, causing the torque of the tuning pins to decrease with time.
-If the torque of tuning pins becomes too low, the string tension will overcome the grip they have in the pinblock, and the piano will not be able to hold a tune.
-In order to gauge each tuning pin’s torque, it is important to have a technician tune the entire piano.
+As the pinblock wood ages, the tuning pin holes tend to slightly enlarge, causing the torque of the tuning pins to decrease.
+Low tuning pin torque makes tuning adjustments very challenging.
+If torque is extremely low, the string tension overcomes the grip tuning pins have in the pinblock, and the piano will not be able to hold a tune.
+In order to gauge each tuning pin’s torque, it is important to have me tune the entire piano.

 - Piano strings have elasticity and are meant to stretch, kind of like a rubber band.
 As strings age, their elasticity decreases.
 If elasticity becomes too low, tuning the piano can be difficult or near impossible.
 The only practical way to gauge string elasticity and tunability is to tune the piano.